maltehedderich/MLOps/01-train-source/README.md

 This section structures the process for experimenting with new data or use cases.
 For this purpose, a pipeline for orchestrated experimentation is created.

+This process defined by Google can also be divided into two separate processes.
+The first three process steps correspond to those of a data engineer who could make the fully processed data available in a feature store for further processing.
+The data scientists could then use this data for their models.

 ## Pipeline Steps

 **Input**: Development Dataset